Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Technical Background

 where $\mathcal{L}_{\Omega}(\theta)$ is the objective function in the domain $\Omega$

 $\mathcal{L}_{\partial \Omega}(\theta)$ is the objective function on the boundary $\partial \Omega$

 and $\|\cdot\|_2$ is the Euclidean norm.
 We deliberately formulated separate objective functions for the domain and the boundary in \eqref{eq:data_driven_loss}.
-Later for our physics-informed neural network model, we only change our domain objective function.
+Later, we only change our domain objective function for our physics-informed neural network model.
 Hence, we encourage the readers to keep in mind this particular objective function \eqref{eq:data_driven_loss} while reading later sections.
 We emphasize that a vital requirement of the supervised learning method is its dependency on a vast amount of training data which may not be affordable to gather in scientific applications.
 Moreover, data-driven regression models are physics agnostic and cannot extrapolate.
-Next, we discuss a scenario where training data is not available and that we leverage governing equations to learn the solution $u(\boldsymbol{x})$.
+Next, we discuss a scenario where training data is unavailable, and we leverage governing equations to learn the solution $u(\boldsymbol{x})$.